 Primary surgery in patients with de novo metastatic breast cancer remains a debated issue.
 At present decisions are made on a case-by-case basis and there are no clear guidelines.
-Results from prospective randomized controlled trials (RCTs)(24) are conflicting and to date have been limited by outdated systemic treatment regimens (11).
-In one single-institution RCT of 350 patients in India, there was no improvement in OS for patients treated with surgery(24, 25).(11) However the OS was comparatively short, attributed to late diagnosis and financial constraints (the majority of eligible patients did not receive trastuzumab), so these results may not be extrapolated to countries with more resources.
-Additionally patients were treated for progression with systemic therapy – as the no-locoregional group had earlier local progression, one can presume they therefore received earlier (second) systemic therapy.
-An Austrian RCT also showed no improvement in OS in those who had surgery but was limited by low statistical power due to poor recruitment.
-In this study we have shown an improved survival in those who had surgery (n=50) vs. those who didn’t (n=26), with an HR of 0.41 (p=<0.001).
-Clearly this result is limited by selection bias; locoregional treatment was presumably more likely to occur if disease was apparently relatively indolent, less widespread and the patient’s performance status was good.
-Of note, 70% of the surgery group and 27% of the no-surgery group were ER+.
-Of the surgery group, 24% had nodal-only disease at diagnosis; this was 0% in the no-surgery group.
-In one analysis of two prospective studies, there was found to be no advantage to surgery for patients with dnMBC; operative management was less likely to occur if patients had a high tumour burden(26).
+To date, there are two prospective randomized controlled trials (RCTs) evaluating survival benefit for locoregional surgery in patients with dnMBC, with conflicting results.
+A single-institution study in India showed no improvement in OS, while a Turkish study showed a prolonged OS of around nine months for those who had surgery(24, 25).
+Interpretation of these studies is limited by a number of factors and the question has not been conclusively answered(11).
+In this study we have shown an improved survival in those who had surgery (n=50) vs. those who didn’t (n=26), with a univariable HR of 0.41 (p=<0.001), but this outcome is susceptible toselection bias as locoregional treatment was presumably more likely to occur if disease was apparently relatively indolent, less widespread and the patient’s performance status was good.
+For exampleThis is supported by the fact that 70% of the surgery group and 27% of the no-surgery group had ER+ disease.
+Of the surgery group, 24% had nodal-only disease at diagnosis, compared to 0% in the no-surgery group.
+This is in keeping with a previous study showing that surgery is less likely to take place if patients have a high tumour burden(26).
 The results here indicate that primary surgery is unlikely to be detrimental in selected cases, but a randomized prospective trial in the modern era is required to be more definitive.

-Almost all women with de novo disease received palliative chemotherapy (98.7%), an unsurprising finding given they had not previously been exposed to systemic treatment.
+Almost all women with de novo disease received palliative cytotoxic chemotherapy (98.7%), an unsurprising finding given they had not previously been exposed to systemic treatment.
 The dnMBC cohort was also most likely to receive palliative hormone therapy, radiotherapy and trastuzumab.
 The groups least likely to receive palliative chemotherapy were the early12 and late relapse groups (71.4% and 70.3% respectively).
 In the early12 group, this may be related to lack of recovery from toxicity following recent adjuvant/neoadjuvant chemotherapy, radiotherapy and surgery.
 Physicians may also have chosen not to treat refractory disease with further systemic treatment.
-In the late relapse group, a large proportion received hormone therapy (61.4%).
-This is likely to reflect tumour burden, in addition to the distribution of metastatic disease.
+Amongst the late relapse group, 84.2% of whom were ER-positive, most patients received hormone therapy (61.4%).
+This is likely to reflect tumour burden, in addition to the distribution o/f metastatic disease.
 It may also be that the late relapses were perceived as more indolent.
-They experienced less brain metastases compared to the dnMBC group (24.3% vs 39.5%) but a similar proportion of visceral metastases (77.9% vs 75.0%).
-In fact, the poor PDRS of the late relapse group compared to dnMBC would indicate that aggressive management would be appropriate in this cohort.
+They experienced less brain metastases compared to the dnMBC group (24.3% vs. 39.5%) but a similar proportion of visceral metastases (77.9% vs. 75.0%).
+In fact, the poor PDRS of the late relapse group compared to dnMBC would indicate that alternative treatment strategies are needed for this cohort.